Air NZ flight to Shanghai forced to turn back to Auckland mid-flight

 Shortly after 11.30am this morning, Hundman was sent a txt from Air NZ saying "As you were advised onboard, the aircraft operating your flight did not have regulatory approval to land in China and was required to return to Auckland."

-An Air NZ spokeswoman was not immediately able to say why the flight could not gain permission to land.
-The airline is waiting on an update from its operations team.
+"Customers will be accommodated for the day at hotels or at the airport's Strata Lounge before they depart for Shanghai on a special service at 11pm this evening.

-"I would be stunned if Air NZ had allowed a plane full of passengers to take off without being quite sure they would be able to land it in Shanghai," Hundman says.
+"We know customers will be deeply disappointed and frustrated by this situation and we are very sorry for the disruption to their travel plans."

-"They are telling us it has been 'rescheduled' to depart tonight at 11pm - though I tried to check in before leaving the airport and they told me the new flight hadn't been set up yet."
+Hundman says, "I would be stunned if Air NZ had allowed a plane full of passengers to take off without being quite sure they would be able to land it in Shanghai."

 Reparations offered so far has been meagre, Hundman says.